gofractally/psibase/doc/psidk/src/development/services/cpp-service/reference/cmake.md

 #### DATA GLOB &lt;path&gt;... &lt;dir&gt;

-Adds web content that will be installed to the service's subdomain using `storeSys`.
+Adds web content that will be installed to the service's namespace within the the `sites` app, accessible from the service's subdomain.
 Globs in the source paths will be processed and all matching files will be copied into the destination directory.

 ```
 DATA GLOB dist/*.html /